j1mc/ansible-silverblue-oci/README.md

 The `latest` tag will automatically point to the latest build.

-## What is this, exactly?

-- We start with a base Fedora Silverblue 37 image
-- We customize the OS via an included set of Ansible roles
-- See the README inside of the 'ansible-silverblue' directory for the specific changes
-- ...
-You can do this, too!
-All of the Ansible changes are handled via the `group_vars/all` file in the ansible portions of the project.

 ## Verification

 These images are signed with sisgstore's [cosign](https://docs.sigstore.dev/cosign/overview/).
 You